peter-kimanzi/The-last-of-us-carousel/README.md

 # The-last-of-us-carousel

-The last of us carousel using JavaScript
+The last of us carousel using JavaScript.

 ## Live Link